SGKutty/go/docs/lesson-04.md

 &nbsp;

-## ✰ Design Philosophies
+## Design Philosophies

 ***

-### ➭ Purpose

-***
+* __Purpose__

   * To be __purposeful__, packages must provide, not contain.

   * Package must be named with the intent to describe what it provides.

 &nbsp;

-### ➭ Usability

-***
+* __Usability__

   * To be __usable__, packages must be designed with the user as their focus.

   * Package must be intuitive and simple to use.

   * Packages must respect their impact on resources and performance.

   * Packages must protect the user's application from cascading changes.

   * Packages must prevent the need for type assertion to be concrete.

   * Packages must reduce, minimize and simplify its code base.

 &nbsp;

-### ➭ Portability

-***
+* __Portability__

   * To be __portable__, packages must be designed with reusability in mind.

   * Packages must aspire for the highest level of portability.

   * Packages must reduce taking on opinions when it's reasonable and practical.

   * Packages must not become a single point of dependency.